-- Project a positive attitude, a sense of personal integrity, and self-confidence. - Practice effective communication skills, visual poise, and proper grooming. - Respect the need to deliver worthy service for value received in an employer-employee relationship. - Perform the basic manipulative skill in the areas of hair care, skin care, and nail care. - Perform the basic analytical skills to determine appropriate hair care, skin care, and nail care services to achieve the best total look for each client. - Apply academic and practical learning and related information to ensure sound judgments, decisions, and procedures.
+- Project a positive attitude, a sense of personal integrity, and self-confidence. - Practice effective communication skills, visual poise, and proper grooming. - Respect the need to deliver worthy service for value received in an employer-employee relationship. - Perform basic manipulative skills in the areas of hair care, skincare, and nail care. - Perform basic analytical skills to determine appropriate hair care, skincare, and nail care services to achieve the best total look for each client. - Apply academic and practical learning and related information to ensure sound judgments, decisions, and procedures.
 To ensure continued career success, the graduate will continue to learn new and current information related to skills, trends, and methods for career development in cosmetology and related fields